naigolrac/naigolrac/README.md

 this is my experiment of the year,

-I have always been interested in coding,
+I have always been interested in coding but

 even whithout being a software engineer,

 my goal is to: